appakling/appakling.github.io/README.md

 just a funky website. here are the pages:
 - projects I like and want to "archive" (copy and steal for later)

-created only bc I was bored of stealing other stuff :skull:
+created only bc I was bored of stealing other stuff :skull: (I also need to know more html and css I guess)

 ## TO DO